IBM/zopeneditor-sample/README-VSCODE.md

 # Welcome to the Wazi for VS Code Technology Preview

+_(Updated May 20th, 2019 for the second Wazi Technology Preview ifix 1, v0.2.1.
+See [What's New](#whats-new) below for details.)_

-This extension provides a fully functional [language server](https://langserver.org/) for COBOL that together with core editor capabilities enables COBOL developer to utilize features such as
+This extension provides a fully functional [language server](https://langserver.org/) for COBOL that together with core editing capabilities enables COBOL developers to utilize features such as

 - syntax highlighting
 - outline view